 All applications to the Master's Program are reviewed by the Graduate Committee in the Department of Sociology, using the criteria that follow, in addition to the standard criteria required by the Faculty of Graduate Studies.
 These criteria are minimal and do not guarantee admission to the program.
 Recommendations regarding acceptance or rejection, and any conditions of admission, are forwarded to the Faculty of Graduate Studies.
 Final approval rests with the Faculty of Graduate Studies.

-2) after completing a Pre-Master’s year following a 3-year B.A. or 4-year Advanced B.A. in Sociology at the University of Manitoba (or equivalent elsewhere).
+A Pre-Master's year of stipulated courses following a 3-year B.A. or 4-year Advanced B.A. in Sociology (or equivalent)

 1.3 Prospective students must also arrange for two letters of recommendation from individuals who are familiar with their academic abilities and potential.

-1.5 International students, or those with a B.A. in a discipline other than Sociology, will be assessed on an individual basis by the Graduate Committee and the Faculty of Graduate Studies.
-Such students may be required to undertake additional course work to remedy deficiencies in their undergraduate Sociology training.
-Similarly, those individuals who completed a B.A. degree more than 10 years prior to application, but are eligible on the basis of other criteria, will be carefully considered before being offered a place in the Master's program.
+1.5 Those individuals who completed a B.A. degree more than 10 years prior to application, but are eligible on the basis of other criteria, will be carefully considered before being offered a place in the Master's program.
 Applicants will be considered on an individual basis, and may be required to take additional course work prior to admission to the program.